Olical/depot/README.md

 ## Freezing snapshots

+Maven has a concept called "virtual" versions, these are similar to Git branches, they are pointers to another version, and the version they point to can change over time.
+The best known example are snapshot releases.
+When your `deps.edn` refers to a version `0.4.1-SNAPSHOT`, the version that actually gets installed will look like `0.4.1-20190222.154954-1`.

-Maven versions ending in `-SNAPSHOT` are mutable, a maintainer can publish as many snapshots as they like, all with the same version string.
+A maintainer can publish as many snapshots as they like, all with the same version string.
 This means that re-running the same code twice might yield different results, if in the meanwhile a new snapshot was released.
+So installing `0.4.1-SNAPSHOT` again later on may install a completely different version.

-The `--resolve-snapshots` flag will replace the snapshot version with the current timestamped version that the SNAPSHOT is an alias of, so that your code is once again deterministic.
+For the sake of stability and reproducibility it may be desirable to "lock" this version.
+This is what the `--resolve-virtual` flag is for.
+The `--resolve-virtual` flag will replace the snapshot version with the current timestamped version that the SNAPSHOT is an alias of, so that your code is once again deterministic.

+Besides `SNAPSHOT` versions `--resolve-virtual` will also handle the special version strings `"RELEASE"` and `"LATEST"`

 ```
-% clojure -Sdeps '{:deps {olical/depot {:local/root "/home/arne/github/depot"}}}' -m depot.outdated.main --resolve-snapshots
+% clojure -Sdeps '{:deps {olical/depot {:local/root "/home/arne/github/depot"}}}' -m depot.outdated.main --resolve-virtual
 Resolving: deps.edn
    cider/piggieback 0.4.1-SNAPSHOT --> 0.4.1-20190222.154954-1
 ```